 Students: The school's telephone system is to be used only for emergencies.
-When it is used for a personal call, the student is charged 50¢ per call.

 Legal Guardians: If you must speak to a teacher directly, you may call 488-0000 and ask for the teacher's extension listed below.
 We ask that you do not use this phone system for routine questions or comments, as it disrupts the teaching of the classroom.